TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-18-4-simple-checkers-for-coding-standard-haters-but-clean-code-lovers.md

 id: 55
 title: "4 Simple Checkers for Coding Standard Haters but Clean Code Lovers"
 perex: |
-    Do you find coding standards too <strong>annoying in telling you where to put that bracket</strong>?
+    Do you find coding standards too **annoying in telling you where to put that bracket**?
     Is that the reason you haven't tried them yet?
     <br><br>
     Great!
 This post is for you.
-There are <a href="/blog/2017/07/31/how-php-coding-standard-tools-actually-work/#write-1-checke-save-hundreds-hours-of-work">other ways to use coding standard</a> and <strong>clean code</strong> is one of them.
+There are [other ways to use coding standard](/blog/2017/07/31/how-php-coding-standard-tools-actually-work/#write-1-checke-save-hundreds-hours-of-work) and **clean code** is one of them.
 tweet: "Do you hate Coding Standards, but love #cleancode?
 Check these 4 helpful rules #php"
 tweet_image: "/assets/images/posts/2017/clean-checkers/dependency-drop.png"
 related_items: [51, 48]